 The common side effects of Methyl Salicylate include skin irritation, redness, rashes and burning sensation.

 This schedule is for reference only, adjustments may be made according to individual needs.

 Some common medications Methyl Salicylate may interact with:

 Please notify your doctor or pharmacist if you are taking the above medication, dosage adjustments might be needed.

-In Hong Kong, Methyl salicylate products are over-the-counter medicines and can be purchased without a prescription from any retail outlet in Hong Kong.
+In Hong Kong, Methyl Salicylate is an over-the-counter medicine which can be purchased without a prescription from any retail outlet in Hong Kong.
 This includes grocery stores, convenience stores, medicine shops, and pharmacies.
-Methyl salicylate can also be obtained from doctors.
+It can also be obtained from doctors.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.